woossi0/suite/docs/usermanual/source/install/windows/tomcat/geowebcache.rst

 GeoWebCache install
 ===================

-GeoWebCache is a map image caching application and server.
+`GeoWebCache <../../../../geowebcache>`_ is a map image caching application and server.

 .. note:: GeoServer includes an built-in copy of GeoWebCache.
 Installation of this *separate* stand-alone GeoWebCache may be considered for caching external WMS services.
 For more information see :ref:`sysadmin.deploy`.